 Degree Requirements

 Courses 45 credits

-Total 60 credits
+Total 63 credits

+Other Admission to doctoral candidacy

-Other Comprehensive examinations
+Comprehensive examinations

 Candidacy examinations

 Doctoral dissertation

 Students in the doctoral program in economics are expected to complete a minimum of 45 credit hours of approved coursework at the graduate level to obtain the Ph.D.
-Satisfactory performance requires a grade of B- or better in each and every graduate course with a cumulative GPA of at least 3.0 (corresponding to the grade B).

-There is no foreign language requirement for graduate students in economics
+There is no foreign language requirement for graduate students in economics.

 Students commence their studies with a "core" group of required courses that should be completed the first year.
-During the second year, students begin to develop their field specializations through continued coursework, and complete a research paper.
+During the second year, students begin to develop their field specializations through continued coursework, and begin a research paper which is completed in the third year.
 From the third semester on (fall semester of the second year), the student will be required to participate in a research seminar in their chosen fields.
 Participation means presenting updates of the student's own research and critically analyzing that of others.
+During the fourth year, students will defend their oral candidacy exam, which contains at least one paper that will become a chapter of their dissertation.